Because Every Child Deserves a Home

 Interested?
-Call our Homefinding Department today at 212.932.9009 extension 7260 or send an email to email@example.com to learn more.
+Call Abigail in our Homefinding Department today at 212-932-9009 x 7210 or send her an email to learn more.
 We also offer monthly no-obligation Foster Parent Information Sessions, where you can speak informally with our staff, learn about the types of children who need temporary homes, and ask any questions you may have.

 Of the approximately 534,000 children who have been separated from their birth parents and placed in foster care, about 126,000 can never return to their original homes.

 They need the nurturing and support that a permanent family can provide, and they deserve a chance to grow up feeling secure and loved.
 That is where special needs adoption comes into play.
 It’s not so much about finding a child for a family, but rather it’s about finding the most suitable family for each waiting child.

 “Special needs” is a phrase used to classify children who, for various reasons, have a harder time finding families willing to adopt them.
 Often special needs include factors such as age, background, and physical, mental, or emotional challenges.
 Children may also be classified as special needs if they are part of a sibling group that is being placed for adoption together.
 Typically, the children placed for adoption by Children’s Village are considered special needs.